 - Insulate the joist bays and walls.
 That is an effective way to regulate fluctuations in temperature inside the crawlspace and to save on your energy bills.
-The walls are insulated, so you can take the old fiberglass batts out of the floor cavities as well.
+The walls are insulated with spray foam insulation, so you can take the old fiberglass batts out of the floor cavities as well.

 - Seal up all floor penetrations.
 Now that the fiberglass batts are gone, you can easily find all of the places where the pipes, wires, and ductwork penetrate the floor.
 The gaps can then be sealed using our ZypFoam product.

 - Dehumidify the crawlspace.
 How can your crawlspace be kept dry after you do all of this work?
 We have a SaniDry Sedona dehumidifier that we use.
 The energy-efficient units will maint our crawlspace at 50% to 60% RH all year long This way, it will be nearly impossible for any mold to grow there.